-I am a Session Guitarist, Producer, Sound Mixer, Technologist and AV consultant, and emerging technology expert.
+I am a Session Guitarist, Producer, Sound Mixer, Audio Technologist and Jazz and Blues musician.
 I divide my time between playing, Producing and Mixing.
 I was trained at the Record Plant in NYC as an engineer and Synclavier Programmer, I also have studied guitar with teachers like John Abercrombie, Mick Goodrick, John Scofield and Ted Greene, and have played and recorded with wonderful musicians around the world. (e.g. The Zen Blues Quartet.)
 I am primarily known for a more modern approach to Blues guitar and also some solo guitar in the style of Ted Greene.
 Ted was my main teacher for almost 25 years.

 I am currently developing this educational series “Guitar Outside the Box”, as a non-traditional approach to exploring the instrument.